 Xiao Yu Hao is not a halal-certified eatery.

-Hailing from the Ciqikou district in Chongqing, Lead General Hot Pot is another renowned hotpot chain that’s landed in Singapore.
-With a strong presence in over 10 countries, their new Tiong Bahru Plaza outpost is the place to go for a comforting hotpot experience.
+Hailing from the Ciqikou district in Chongqing, Lead General Hot Pot is a renowned hotpot chain that’s landed in Singapore.
+With a strong presence in over 10 countries, their Tiong Bahru Plaza outpost is the place to go for a comforting hotpot experience.
 Their General’s Four Palace Grid Pot lets you get four soups at once, which is a great way to find out your favourite broth!
 When we visited, we loved their General’s Inferno Spicy Beef Tallow Pot ($7++), a numbing mala broth with beef fat for that umami kick.
 Otherwise, get the General’s Fish Maw & Chicken Pot ($11++) made using a blend of over 25 herbs and spices.
 Hotpot toppings here are aplenty, ranging from General’s Shrimp Paste ($24++) for fresh seafood, to Signature Snowflake Wagyu Beef ($40++) for tender meats.

 Read our Lead General Hot Pot feature.